 - How much will it ultimately cost?

-- Will the website protect your Social Security number, checking account number and other personal information?
+- Will the online lender or website protect your Social Security number, checking account number and other personal information?
 What are the privacy and opt-out policies?
 Can you restrict the site from selling your personal information?

 - Will the online lender pull your credit report?
 Some online payday lenders will pull a credit report or seek other information from credit reporing companies before giving you a loan.
 They may want to confirm your identity or see if you have declared bankruptcy.